SteeltoeOSS/Documentation/labs/modernize-dotnet/exercise1.md

 Publish the application to the Folder profile by right-clicking the `WorkshopService` project, selecting `Publish`, and clicking the `Publish` button on the right.

-In powershell change directory to `WorkshopService` then push the service to cloud foundry.
+In powershell change directory to `WorkshopService` (the directory containing `WorkshopService.csproj`) then push the service to cloud foundry.
 Since you're sharing a space with your classmates you'll need to ensure the name is unique.
 Also, ensure the app name is DIFFERENT than front end.
 Note that outside of the classroom each deployment of the application would likely have a different space.

 ```powershell
 cf push <api-app-name> -s windows